Hiring, orientation and termination

 • the style of interview:

-• in-person, on the phone, video chat
+• in-person, on the phone, or online/virtual

 • with one interviewer or more